 I can't remember a year growing up where I didn't visit a renaissance festival and find myself enthralled as I watched the blacksmiths working in their forges.
 I know in my adult married years my wife would know that if I happened across a blacksmith shop she might as well go on without me.
 I would undoubtedly become glued to the fence watching whatever it was that the smith was creating.
 After so many years of watching, the opportunity arose for me to volunteer at a small historical farm that is a part of the park district where I live.
 It was there that I met a true blacksmith and apprenticed under him for the next year and a half.
 We would be out forging on the hottest summer days, and through the coldest winter months.
 Once per month we would get together and I would watch him forge iron, and I gradually learned the techniques of moving steel with the strike of the hammer.

 Over time, I was able to gather for myself the tools that I would need to create my own smithy.
 I had the perfect place: a covered roof on legs behind my garage.
 I set up my anvil and fired up my coal forge and began forging items during the cool evenings as a way to unwind after work.
 After a short while, I decided to set up a shop on Etsy in order to see if anyone out in the world would have a desire to own the things I was crafting out of my home smithy.
 I quickly found that people have a love for the beauty and functionality of hand forged steel and I've been able to continue working on amazing projects for people from all over the world through my shop at Etsy.

 This is the story of the birth of Grapevine Forge.
-Named after the vines that grow up the legs of my smithy and around the old wagon wheels that flank either side of the shop.
+Named after the vines that grow up the sides of my smithy and around the old wagon wheels that flank either side of the shop.
 I get to enjoy the grapes during the late summer months while I forge lasting works of iron for family, friends and hopefully you!

 Thank you so much for taking an interest in what is happening here in the forge and may God bless you!